 “Student transition: A sense of belonging and becoming at Newman University and the importance of focusing on foundation year experiences within HE; recognizing individual growth.’’
 Daniel Arnold, 2nd Year, Level 5 History Student

 Newman University student Daniel, shares his views on the importance of focusing on foundation year experiences.

-“Starting at University can be a very new experience for some individuals and a daunting one indeed for some students that shift from secondary school or further education (FE) into higher education (HE) that is ‘conceived as linear progression through a number of phases’ (Gale and Parker, 2012) ; that focuses on pre-transition; transition; orientation or induction; the importance of a foundation year; middle years and final year experiences that ultimately aids not only personal development, but how we settle into University life and transition successfully both before and upon completion of a degree and also how we grow as individuals; at the heart of the changing face of Universities.
+Starting at University can be a very new experience for some individuals and a daunting one indeed for some students – I remember the first few weeks of my first year at HE having being out of education for some time and it was very scary and I felt intimidated by the sheer size of some Birmingham Universities I had visited.
+Newman University offers a small and collected cohesion within its walls, something that I felt attached to straight away (I’ve now returned as a mature student with parental responsibilities).
+That shift from secondary school or further education (FE) into higher education (HE) is ‘conceived as linear progression through a number of phases’ (Gale and Parker, 2012).
+These phases focus on pre-transition, transition, orientation or induction, the importance of a foundation year (FY), middle years and final year experiences.
+These phases ultimately aid not only personal development and growth, but how we settle into University life and transition successfully both before and upon completion of a degree.
+This journey is at the heart of the changing face of Universities.